 Hinge is a dating app with a brand mission focusing on the fact that the app is "designed to be deleted".
 It was developed to build serious relationships and connect users beyond the simple act of matching.
 Hinge also uses the Nobel Prize winning Gale-Shapley algorithm.
 However, in light of recent events, the dating scene has been quite challenging.
 People are prohibited from or encouraged to avoid meeting up in person, leaving limited options for daters seeking companionship.
 Thus, we built a virtual dating in-app feature to provide a platform so that users can chat over video before meeting up in person.
 This interactive design is aimed for helping users to find the potential matches without spending too much time on "wrong" people, and meanwhile reducing the risks of going out during quarantine and after.

-UX researcher, UX designer and UI designer in a 4-member team.
+UI/UX designer in a 4-member team.

 Method & Tool

 Method: User Research, Competitive Analysis, Persona, Storyboard, Site Map, Wireframing, Hi-Fi Prototyping, User testing

 Tool: Figma, Illustrator, Photoshop, Google Suite, HTML, CSS